PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 ### Northern Forest Implementation

-The northern forest was the easiest to solve among them, although it already required big changes in the word model, in course of which the position of the Exchange Place and the Abandoned Mine changed and all the objects (Vobs) had to be brought over to the new position.
+The northern forest seemed the easiest to solve among them, although it already required big changes in the word model, in course of which the position of the Exchange Place and the Abandoned Mine changed and all the objects (Vobs) had to be brought over to the new position.

 There simply was no space for the northern forest, as the mountain range began immediately behind the river.
 But when compared with the release version, in the pre-alpha models of the world the northern environment did stretch further into the north.
 So in order to implement the northern forest, I had to make room between the northern river and the mountain path towards to exchange place, shifting the entire mountain area further into the north to make room for the forest.

-And by implementing the northern forest and thereby increasing the distance between the northern bridge (in front of the Old Camp) and the mountain path towards the valley, I became able to decrease the steepness of the rise in the terrain towards the exchange place by letting this rise start with the northern forest already (as Mike had suggested it on his sketch), thereby distributing this rise more evenly.
+And by implementing the northern forest and thereby increasing the distance between the northern bridge (in front of the Old Camp) and the mountain path towards the valley, I also could become able to decrease the steepness of the rise in the terrain towards the exchange place by letting this rise start with the northern forest already (as Mike had suggested it on his sketch), thereby distributing this rise more evenly.

 ### Connection to the Sea

-But how could I connect the forest to the water that was meant to be connected to the sea?
+But how could I connect the forest when implemented like this (and I did so already - *twice*, in two different approaches - a work that would later turn out to have been at least halfway in vain) to the water that was meant to be connected to the sea?

 If following the concepts more radically, I would not really have needed to make more room between the river and the exchange place (although this increased room may still necessary in order to later make room for the increased distance between the Old Camp and the river with the bridge known from the pre-alpha models).
 What I actually would have needed to do, is to place the exchange place much further down (a bit closer to the sea level), thereby removing most of the mountain terrain around the path leading down into the valley; there would still have to be a rise in the terrain, but it would even out a lot more and be much less steep.